pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

   corresponding section to configure a selected type of user:

   * To configure a SAML user, follow the steps in [Configure a SAML Auth Provider]().
-  * To configure a OICD user, follow the steps in [Configure an OIDC Auth Provider]().
+  * To configure a OIDC user, follow the steps in [Configure an OIDC Auth Provider]().

 * Activate access controls with a GitHub account: